logancalldev/gulp-starter-typescript/README.md

 * Cachebusts CSS, JS, and iconfont files
 * Linting Sass with Stylint (for better in-editor hinting, install the plugin for your code editor)
 * Linting Typescript (for better in-editor hinting, install the plugin for your code editor)
+* Scss and Typescript sourcemaps, so that you know which file errors occur in – not just it's location in the bundled file

 ### Using JavaScript libraries with Typescript
 This is what **typings** are for (MUST HAVE in order for Typescript to work with regular JavaScript libraries).
 Be sure to have `typings` installed globally with npm.
 I've already setup the project to use both the jQuery and Bootstrap libraries with Typescript